Trans-Saharan trade: Spread of Islam

 The spread of Islam to sub-Saharan African was linked to trans-Saharan trade.
-Islam spread via trade routes, and Africans converting to Islam increased trade and commerce.
+Islam spread via trade routes, and Africans converting to Islam increased trade and commerce which increased the trade's population.

 Historians give many reasons for the spread of Islam facilitating trade.
 Islam established common values and rules upon which trade was conducted.
-It created a network of believers who trust each other and therefore trade with each other even if they do not personally know each other.
+It created a network of believers who trusted each other and therefore traded with each other even if they did not personally know each other.
 Such trade networks existed before Islam but on a much smaller scale.
 The spread of Islam increased the number of nodes in the network and decreased its vulnerability.
-The use of Arabic as a common language of trade and the increase of literacy through Qur'anic schools, also facilitated commerce.
+The use of Arabic as a common language of trade and the increase of literacy through Quranic schools, also facilitated commerce.

 Muslim merchants conducting commerce also gradually spread Islam along their trade network.
-Social interactions with Muslim merchants led many Africans to convert to Islam, and many merchants married local women and raised their children as Muslim.
+Social interactions with Muslim merchants led many Africans to convert to Islam, and many merchants married local women and raised their children as Muslims.

 Islam spread into Western Sudan by the end of the 10th century, into Chad by the 11th century, and into Hausa lands in 12th and 13th centuries.
 By 1200, many ruling elites in Western Africa had converted to Islam, and from 1200 to 1500 saw a significant conversion to Islam in Africa.